-2. Chersus' expert witness was not simply untimely disclosed, the disclosure utterly failed to comply with the mandatory disclosure requirements under NRCP 16.1(a)(2)(B); Chersus did not dispute this.
+2. En banc reconsideration is necessary to maintain the uniform application of the expert witness disclosure requirements under NRCP 16.1(a)(2)(B).

-This Court concluded that "[a]lthough appellant did not disclose its expert witness until October 2019, which was after the close of discovery, the prove-up hearing was not held until March 2021...We conclude that the necessary implication behind the district court's decision is that the untimely disclosure was harmless[.]"
+The panel of this Court concluded that "[a]lthough appellant did not disclose its expert witness until October 2019, which was after the close of discovery, the prove-up hearing was not held until March 2021...We conclude that the necessary implication behind the district court's decision is that the untimely disclosure was harmless[.]"
 Order at 6.
-Respectfully, the egregiously untimely disclosure was not harmless when taking into account the undisputed fact that Chersus' expert witness disclosure completely failed to comply with any of the requirements set forth in NRCP 16.1(a)(2)(B).10 Ocwen's purportedly late objection to the disclosure of Chersus' expert witness did not absolve Chersus of complying with the expert disclosure requirements.
+Respectfully, the egregiously untimely disclosure was not harmless when taking into account the undisputed fact that Chersus' expert witness disclosure completely failed to comply with any of the requirements set forth in NRCP 16.1(a)(2)(B).
+Ocwen's objection to the disclosure of Chersus' expert witness during the damages hearing in March 2021 did not absolve Chersus of complying with the expert disclosure requirements.
 Chersus did not deny its non-compliant expert witness disclosure, and presented no justification to the district court or this Court other than improperly shifting blame and burden to Ocwen for not objecting sooner.
-11 This Court appears to have overlooked Chersus' failure to address Ocwen's argument that the disclosure of Mr. Zimmer failed to comply with the requirements of NRCP 16.1(a)(2)(B).
+The panel of this Court overlooked Chersus' failure to address Ocwen's argument that the disclosure of Mr. Zimmer failed to comply with the requirements of NRCP 16.1(a)(2)(B).
 This should have been deemed a confession of error.
-See Ozawa 125 Nev. at 563, 216
+See Ozawa, 125 Nev. at 563, 216 P.3d at 793 (citing Bates, 100 Nev. at 682, 601 P.2d at 870).